FREQUENTLY ASKED QUESTIONS

-The key difference is a therapist will help you heal from past experiences that are holding you back bringing you into the present.
-A coach will help become more present and create your desired future.
+The key difference is that a therapist will help you heal from past experiences that are holding you back, bringing you into the present.
+A coach will help you become more present and create your desired future.

 Consultants are experts in a specific field who will work closely with you to find solutions and help you implement them.